 - (1) A creditor is obliged to comply with the principle of responsible lending in connection with consumer credits.
-To comply with the principle of responsible lending, the creditor is obliged, prior to entry into a consumer credit contract: - 1) to acquire information which allows to assess whether the consumer is able to pay back the credit under the conditions agreed upon in the credit contract (hereinafter creditworthiness).
-Where appropriate, the creditor shall request relevant information from the consumer and consult the relevant databases;
+To comply with the principle of responsible lending, the creditor is obliged, prior to entry into a consumer credit contract: - 1) to acquire information which allows to assess whether the consumer is able to pay back the credit under the conditions agreed upon in the credit contract (hereinafter creditworthiness) and - 2) to assess the creditworthiness of the consumer.